- What is it?

 Femoral Head and Neck Excision (FHO) – This technique works best in medium to small dogs and cats, and like a THR, it is also considered a salvage procedure.
 The surgery involves making an incision over the hip region, and then the joint is exposed, and the femoral head and neck are removed.
 There is no need to secure the cut bone, because as it heals, fibrous tissue will form in the region so that bone doesn’t rub against bone, and the muscles hold the hip in place.
-The difference between having and FHO versus other orthopedic procedures is that activity is not restricted after surgery.
-It is also encouraged because it will help maintain range of motion in the joint and strengthen the muscles.
+The difference between having an FHO versus other orthopedic procedures is that activity is not restricted after surgery.
+It is also encouraged because it will help maintain the range of motion in the joint and strengthen the muscles.
 Most dogs will start to bear a small amount of weight on the limb within 2 weeks after surgery, and by 2 to 3 months post-op, recovery is complete.

 RETURN TO TOP

 Can It Be Prevented?

 The onset, severity, and incidence can be reduced by restricting the growth rate of puppies.
 Additionally, limiting food intake and maintaining healthy body weight in dysplastic adult dogs can help slow the degenerative joint disease’s progression and severity.
 Because there is a hereditary component to the condition, only dogs that have been evaluated radiographically to have normal hips should be bred.